Oakchris1955/rust-aneurysm/README.md

   -V, --version       Print version
 ```

+### Logging

+Verbose logging will be printed to stderr when the `-v --verbose` flag is set.
+Anything with a level of `INFO` or above will be printed, or `DEBUG` is the program is run with debug assertations on.
+If the flag isn't set, the default level will be `WARN`.
+Please note that you can set the logging level at runtime using the `RUST_LOG` environment variable, which will take precedence over the above

 ## TODO

 - [x] Add generics for the `WrappingUInt` struct, rename it to `Modular` and move it to its own submodule